-The team at Palmer Distinctive Dentistry offers comprehensive holistic dental care for patients near Five Forks, SC and the surrounding areas.
-For patients who request amalgam filling removal, the practice follows strict protocol to protect the health and safety of the patients, dental team, and environment.
-Palmer Distinctive Dentistry follows the SMART technique through the IAOMT organization for holistic dentists, for removing Mercury.
+The team at Palmer Distinctive Dentistry offers comprehensive holistic dental care for guests near Five Forks, SC, and the surrounding areas.
+For guests who request amalgam filling removal, the practice follows strict protocol to protect the health and safety of the guests, dental team, and environment.
+Palmer Distinctive Dentistry follows the SMART technique through the IAOMT organization for holistic dentists, for removing silver mercury fillings (amalgams).

 The dangers of mercury are well known across all fields.
 Mercury occurs naturally and is a toxic, non-radioactive substance.
 The World Health Organization (WHO) has stated that mercury is at any level is dangerous as even small amounts can be harmful.
 Even with this knowledge, mercury is still present in amalgam fillings that are used to treat cavities.

-Patients with amalgam fillings have measurable amounts of mercury in their bodies.
+Guests with amalgam fillings have measurable amounts of mercury in their bodies.
 Mercury evaporates from the fillings, is inhaled, and is then absorbed into the bloodstream.
-When patients chew, small amounts of mercury are released.
+When guests chew, small amounts of mercury are released.

-The Palmer Distinctive Dentistry team understands the risks of mercury and amalgam fillings.
-We maintain a mercury safe office and acknowledge the dangers this substance poses to patients, the dental team, and the environment.
+The Palmer Distinctive Dentistry team understands the risks of silver mercury fillings (amalgams).
+We maintain a mercury-safe office and acknowledge the dangers this substance poses to guests, the dental team, and the environment.
 As members of the International Academy of Oral Medicine and Toxicology (IAOMT), we adhere to strict protocol and proper handling practices for the safe removal of amalgam fillings.

-Many patients are now choosing to have their silver amalgam fillings removed.
+Many guests are now choosing to have their silver amalgam fillings removed.
 Whether for health reasons or due to problems with the filling cracking or causing damage to the tooth, safe amalgam filling removal is requested.
-For patients who request it, amalgam fillings may be removed and replaced with a tooth-colored, composite filling.
+For guests who request it, amalgam fillings may be removed and replaced with a tooth-colored, composite filling.
 Specific mercury-safe regulations are enacted before, during, and after the procedure.
-Dentists who follow the standard removal of fillings use a drilling technique which exposes the patient and dental team to mercury vapors that are above a level that is considered safe by the government.
+Dentists who follow the standard removal of fillings use a drilling technique which exposes the guest and dental team to mercury vapors that are above a level that is considered safe by the government.